prometheus/prometheus/docs/feature_flags.md

 You can enable them using the `--enable-feature` flag with a comma separated list of features.
 They may be enabled by default in future versions.

-## `@` Modifier in PromQL

-`--enable-feature=promql-at-modifier`

-The `@` modifier lets you specify the evaluation time for instant vector selectors, range vector selectors, and subqueries.
-More details can be found [here](querying/basics.md#modifier).

-This feature is considered stable, but since it breaks the invariant that PromQL does not look ahead of the evaluation time, it still needs to be enabled via this feature flag.
-The feature will be permanently enabled (and the feature flag ignored) upon major release v3.

 ## Expand environment variables in external labels

 `--enable-feature=expand-external-labels`